New Requested Feature: Multi-Add Learn More

-Join hundreds of libraries and organizations who discover detailed trends and patterns at their service desks using Gimlet.
-Know exactly what questions your clients are asking.
-Build a record of hard stats to document your value to your community.
+Join hundreds of libraries and organizations who uncover trends and patterns at their service desks using Gimlet.
+Know when you are busiest and exactly what questions your clients are asking.
+Discover ways to improve the services you provide.
+Build a record of hard data documenting the value you provide your community.

 No credit card or training required.
 Get started in minutes.